 In this document, you will find, among other affairs:

-- Why do we offer this service?;
+- Why do we offer this service?

-- Permission to send e-mail messages;
+- Permission to Send Emails

-- Data security;
+- Data Security

-Why do we offer this service?
+2. Why do we offer this service?

 Over the last few years we have realized that the email marketing industry in general has one problem in common: poor quality e-mail lists.
 We found that most sites that have a registration area don’t perform email verification using the Double Opt-in feature (where an email is sent to the address you entered for verification) or any other that would guarantee the quality level of the email addresses.
 In addition, many emails were left inactive for long periods in the databases, raising questions about the current status of those accounts (users tend to change email frequently and eventually delete or inactivate old email addresses ).